 © Tanaka Juuyou | Flickr - Stand of Bamboo

 These needles are also biodegradable, so any broken or unwanted needles are not going to clog up our landfill like other types of needle.
-So if you are looking for an eco-friendly option - bamboo knitting needles may be the best option for you.
+So if you are looking for an eco-friendly option - bamboo needles may be the best option for you.

 Depending on where you purchase your Bamboo knitting needles, you should be able to buy single and double pointed needles and circular needles.
 I have been able to source all three types of needles and in all of the common sizes and lengths.

 Because of what they are made of bamboo needles are lighter than many of the other needle types, which makes them rather pleasant to work with.

 Although larger bamboo needles are quite strong, you do need to be careful when you are using fine needles.
 The finer the bamboo needles are, the more likely they are to break under pressure.

 I have had the experience of snapping the tip off a 2.25mm needle while doing a complicated stitch!

 It is also a good idea to keep a small piece of fine sandpaper hand.
 Being made out of a woody fibre, sometimes the needles have small splits or spurs on the points that can catch on the yarn as you slip your stitches onto the needle.
 It is not a huge drama and it does not happen that often.